 It also isn’t known if it’s safe to take Epclusa while breastfeeding.
 If you’re breastfeeding or planning to, talk with your doctor about the risks and possible benefits of taking Epclusa.

 Learn more about some possible side effects of Epclusa.

 Epclusa has a

-Hepatitis B is a viral infection that causes swelling and damage to your liver.
+Infection with HBV causes swelling and damage to your liver.
 People diagnosed with it usually take medication to relieve the symptoms and control the infection.
 But even if all of your symptoms improve with treatment, the virus doesn’t get completely cleared from the body.